 “I have been proud to be a Drake House tutor for the past four years, and could not be happier to lead them forward as Head of House this academic year.
 I hope that the students and tutors of Drake House will show the same pride and enthusiasm for their House as I do.
 I want to develop the students within my House to display all of the academy values, with particular emphasis on integrity and resilience, to best prepare them for their futures beyond The Ebbsfleet Academy”.

-Mr T Knuckles - Head of House - SHARMAN
+Mr Oyetoki - Head of House - SHARMAN

 Mr Oyetoki completed Bsc (Hons) in Botany from Usmanu Danfodiyo University Sokoto State, Nigeria, Africa.
 He then gained a PGDE (Post Graduate Diploma in education) from where he started his teaching career in 2008.
 On arriving the UK, he taught as a Science teacher in several schools and joined the academy in 2016.
 In February 2019 through the Assessment Route Only, he gained a QTS (Qualified Teacher Status) in Science to teach secondary science.

 Mr Oyetoki has a passion to raise a generation of transformed students who eventually develop to become agents of transformation themselves.
 This he sees as the bedrock for creating a society and eventually a nation that is of the best values in life.
 Therefore his vision, goal and expectation for all students in Sharman house are holistic; spiritual, mental, physical and social development.